 Why we love it: I've been using this puppy for three straight summers because it's sturdy enough to support a non-walking baby's lean, and because its many accessories are still in place.
 The waterfall feature entertains kids big and small and the oblong shape allows for multiple babes to play side by side.

-If you have a sport enthusiast on your hands who loves to throw balls all over your backyard, they'll love this Little Tikes Splash Hit Tennis set.
+If you have a sports enthusiast on your hands who loves to throw balls all over your backyard, they'll love this Little Tikes Splash Hit Tennis set.

 Why we love it: It grows with your child.
 Attached it to a standard garden hose (hose attachment included) for an automatic ball launch, or more advanced players can use the foot-activated lever to use it as a pop-up tee to practice their swing.